 7. Glass cleaner:

-To give clothes a long-lasting freshness boost, simply add 12-15 drops of your favorite scent (we’re partial to lavender) to your favorite liquid laundry detergent and wash as usual.
+To give clothes a long-lasting freshness boost, simply add around 10 drops of your favorite scent (we’re partial to lavender) to a rag or washcloth and tuck it into your dresser door or closet.

 9. Linen spray:

 Freshen your sheets and help slip into slumber with this peaceful spray.

 Combine two cup distilled water, two tablespoons of vodka or witch hazel, and 15 to 20 drops of lavender oil.
 Shake well and mist lightly onto sheets before bed.

 Use sparingly.
 And while the diluted light colored oils likely won’t stain your sheets you might want to test it on an inconspicuous spot first if you’re using your good sheets.